Matrix Normal PCA for Interpretable Dimension Reduction and Graphical Noise Modeling: Related Work

-Therefore, the graph regularizer $\tr(X^T L X)$ encourages samples that are close in the original space to be neighbors in the sparse representation $X$.
-Moreover, Yankelevsky and Elad \cite{yankelevsky2016dual} proposed a low-rank representation method, which considers the geometry structure in both the feature and sample spaces:
+where $\eta > 0$, $\rho > 0$. $X$ is the sparse low-dimensional representation of images. $L\in R^{n \times n }$ is the Laplacian matrix of a graph.
+Suppose we construct a binary graph matrix $G$ by the $k$-NN approach.
+Then the graph regularizer $\tr(X^T L X) = \frac{1}{2} \sum_{ij} (x_{i\cdot} - x_{j\cdot})^2 G_{ij}$, where $G_{ij}=1$ if sample $i$ is a neighbor of sample $j$ in the constructed graph, otherwise $G_{ij}=0$.
+Therefore, it encourages samples that are close in the original space to be neighbors in the sparse representation $X$.
+Moreover, Yankelevsky and Elad \cite{yankelevsky2016dual} proposed a low-rank representation method that considers the local geometrical structures in both the feature and sample spaces by imposing two graph regularizers $\tr(X^TL_1 X)$ and $\tr(W^T L_2 W)$.
+Here $L_1$ and $L_2$ are the Laplacian matrices in the corresponding spaces, respectively.